-- 2.1 Mossbourne Community Academy, in accordance with the Code of Practice 2015, recognises that children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them. - 2.2 Mossbourne Community Academy understands that children can be defined as having a learning difficulty if they have a significantly greater difficulty in learning than the majority of children of the same age or a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in mainstream schools or mainstream, post-16 institutions. - 2.3 The term Parent(s) will be taken to include parents, carers or guardians. - 2.4 Non-teaching staff that support pupils across the curriculum including accessing the curriculum are known as Teaching Assistants (TAs). - 2.5 The use of the term 'SEND' is avoided, except for more formal contexts, in order to dissipate preconceived ideas and prejudices.
-The SEND Department is known as the Curriculum Support Department and those working within it as the Curriculum Support Team. - 2.6 Pupils with Special Educational Needs are generally referred to as 'Pupils on the SEND register'. - 2.7 The term 'Curriculum Support' has been adopted recognising the wider work of the Curriculum Support Department in supporting every aspect of the curriculum to the benefit of all pupils, including those on the SEND register. - 2.8 This Policy, other curriculum policies and schemes of work take appropriate account of the Disability Discrimination Code of Practice (2006), The Equality Act (2010) and the SEN Code of Practice (2015). - 2.9 Whole school policies take account of the Code of Practice (2015) and the Principles contained in "Removing Barriers to Achievement (2003), and the Inclusive Education Programme.
-They also take account of the Disability Discrimination Code of Practice (2006), and The Special Educational Needs and Disabilities Regulations (2014).
+- 2.1 Mossbourne Community Academy, in accordance with the Code of Practice 2015, recognises that children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them. - 2.2 Mossbourne Community Academy understands that children can be defined as having a learning difficulty if they have a significantly greater difficulty in learning than the majority of children of the same age or a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in mainstream schools or mainstream, post-16 institutions. - 2.3 The term parent(s) will be taken to include parents, carers or guardians. - 2.4 Non-teaching staff that support pupils across the curriculum, including accessing the curriculum, are known as Teaching Assistants (TAs) and Specialist Support Practitioners (SSPs) - 2.5 The use of the term 'SEND' is avoided, except for more formal contexts, in order to dissipate preconceived ideas and prejudices.
+The SEND Department is known as the Curriculum Support Department; those working within it are known as the Curriculum Support Team. - 2.6 Pupils with Special Educational Needs are generally referred to as 'Pupils on the SEND Register'. - 2.7 The term 'Curriculum Support' has been adopted recognising the wider work of the Curriculum Support Department in supporting every aspect of the curriculum to the benefit of all pupils, including those on the SEND register. - 2.8 This Policy and other curriculum policies and schemes of learning take appropriate account of the Disability Discrimination Code of Practice (2006), The Equality Act (2010) and the SEN Code of Practice (2015). - 2.9 Whole school policies take account of the Code of Practice (2015) and the principles contained in "Removing Barriers to Achievement (2003), and the Inclusive Education Programme.
+They also take account of the Disability Discrimination Code of Practice (2006), and The Special Educational Needs and Disabilities Regulations (2014). - 2.10 Inclusion is defined by the academy as a process that maximises the opportunity for all children and young adults to access a broad, relevant and stimulating curriculum in a range of educational settings appropriate to their needs.